GEMS: User & roles management

 The journey to design the new GEMS was challenging yet fulfilling.
 Each step, from the initial concepts to user feedback, ensured GEMS was going to be a reliable and efficient tool for its users.

-Chapter 4:Design deCODEd; the hand-off
+Chapter 4:design deCODEd, the hand-off

 The design phase had come to a close, and a sense of eager anticipation filled the room.
 It was now time to ensure that my designs seamlessly made their way into the hands of the developers, ready to be transformed into a functional product.